 If you have secured a commitment from another organisation or funding body to provide additional resources for this project, the details of that support should be entered here.
-A letter of support from each partner organisation confirming the level of support specific to this proposal must be included as an attachment via this section.
+A letter of support from each partner organisation confirming the level of support specific to this proposal must be included as an attachment via this section (maximum of one side of A4 per document).